mbattey58/cept/README.markdown

 Individual pieces can then just be easily retrieved using the "Range=bytes=..." request header.

+Look at `webcam-stream-to-object.py` for an example of how to stream frames from a webcam directly into a ceph object and retrieve individual frames.

 ## Web request logger and proxy

 The repository includes `etc/log-web-requests.py` which implements a minimal